aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

    5. For releases prior to v1.2.2, alb deployments will fail, you need to either:
       - remove all alb's from the deployment; or
       - after the state machine fails, update the central logging bucket (in the log-archive account) policy with your regions [`elb-account-id`](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-access-logs.html). (i.e. replace `985666609251` with the value for your region)

-### 2.2.3.
-Production Accelerator Configuration

-- **For a production deployment, THIS REQUIRES EXTENSIVE PREPARATION AND PLANNING**
-  - Plan your OU structure, we are suggesting:
-    - core, Central, Sandbox, Unclass, Dev, Test, Prod
-    - These OUs correspond with major permission shifts in the SDLC cycle and NOT every stage an organization has in their SDLC cycle (i.e. QA or pre-prod would be included in one of the other OUs)
-    - While OUs can be renamed or additional OUs added at a later point in time, deployed AWS accounts CANNOT be moved between top-level OUs (guardrail violation), nor can OUs easily be deleted (requires deleting all AWS accounts from within the OU first).
-  - 6 \* RFC1918 Class B address blocks (CIDR's) which do not conflict with your on-premise networks
-    - VPC CIDR blocks cannot be changed after installation, this is simply the way the AWS platform works, given everything is built on top of them.
-Carefully consider your address block selection.
-    - one block for each OU, except Sandbox which is not routable
-    - the "core" Class B range will be split to support the Endpoint VPC and Perimeter VPC
-  - 2 \* RFC6598 /23 address blocks (Government of Canada (GC) requirement only)
-    - Used for MAD deployment and perimeter underlay network
-    - non-GC customers can drop the extra MAD subnets in the Central VPC and use address space from the core CIDR range for the perimeter VPC
-  - 2 \* BGP ASN's (TGW, FW Cluster)(a third is required if you are deploying a VGW for DX connectivity)
-  - A Unique Windows domain name (`deptaws`/`dept.aws`, `deptcloud`/`dept.cloud`, etc.)
-    - Given this is designed as the primary identity store and used to domain join all cloud hosted workloads, changing this in future is difficult
-    - Pick a Windows domain name that does NOT conflict with your on-premise AD domains, ensuring the naming convention conforms to your organizations domain naming standards to ensure you can eventually create a domain trust between the MAD and on-premise domains/forests
-  - DNS Domain names and DNS server IP's for on-premise private DNS zones requiring cloud resolution (can be added in future)
-  - DNS Domain for a cloud hosted public zone `"public": ["dept.cloud-nuage.canada.ca"]` (can be added in future)
-  - DNS Domain for a cloud hosted private zone `"private": ["dept.cloud-nuage.gc.ca"]` (can be added in future)
-  - Wildcard TLS certificate for each of the 2 previous zones (can be added in future)
-  - 2 Fortinet FortiGate firewall licenses (Evaluation licenses adequate) (can be added in future)
-  - We also recommend at least 20 unique email ALIASES associated with a single mailbox, never used before to open AWS accounts, such that you do not need to request new email aliases every time you need to create a new AWS account.

-4. Create an S3 bucket in your Organization Management account with versioning enabled `your-bucket-name`
+5. Create an S3 bucket in your Organization Management account with versioning enabled `your-bucket-name`
    - you must supply this bucket name in the CFN parameters _and_ in the config file
    - the bucket name _must_ be the same in both spots
    - the bucket should be `S3-KMS` encrypted using the `PBMMAccel-Source-Bucket-Key` created above
-5. Place your customized config file, named `config.json` (or `config.yaml`), in your new bucket
+6. Place your customized config file, named `config.json` (or `config.yaml`), in your new bucket
-6. Place the firewall configuration and license files in the folder and path defined in the config file
+7. Place the firewall configuration and license files in the folder and path defined in the config file
    - i.e. `firewall/firewall-example.txt`, `firewall/license1.lic` and `firewall/license2.lic`
    - Sample available here: `./reference-artifacts/Third-Party/firewall-example.txt`
    - If you don't have any license files, update the config file with an empty array (`"license": []`).
 Do NOT use the following: `[""]`.
-7. Place any defined certificate files in the folder and path defined in the config file
+8. Place any defined certificate files in the folder and path defined in the config file
    - i.e. `certs/example1-cert.key`, `certs/example1-cert.crt`
    - Sample available here: `./reference-artifacts/Certs-Sample/*`
    - Ideally you would generate real certificates using your existing certificate authority
    - Should you wish, instructions are provided to aid in generating your own self-signed certificates (Self signed certificates are NOT secure and simply for demo purposes)
    - Use the examples to demonstrate Accelerator TLS functionality only
-8. Detach **_ALL_** SCPs (except `FullAWSAccess` which remains in place) from all OU's and accounts before proceeding
+9. Detach **_ALL_** SCPs (except `FullAWSAccess` which remains in place) from all OU's and accounts before proceeding
    - Installation **will fail** if this step is skipped

 ## 2.3.
 Installation